CycleGo: Spin classes at home

 What are the next best moves?

-Users express disappointment regarding the lack of accessible free content
+New users express disappointment regarding the limited availability of free content compared to expectations.

 A counter-intuitive read